CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 #### DER.2.1.A15 Training of employees of the central contact point of the IT organization for the handling of security incidents [Head of IT]

 Service Desk staff SHOULD know the guidelines for handling security incidents.
 They SHOULD have appropriate tools at their disposal to help them detect such incidents.
-They SHOULD be adequately trained in their operation.
+They SHOULD be sufficiently trained in their operation.
 The employees of the service desk SHOULD know the protection requirements of the affected systems.
 The service desk checklists SHOULD include questions to help identify security incidents.

 #### DER.2.1.A16 Documentation of the handling of security incidents

 The resolution of security incidents SHOULD be documented according to a standardized procedure.
 Both the actions performed, including the times, as well as the log data of the affected components SHOULD be documented.
-The confidentiality of the documentation and archiving of reports SHOULD be guaranteed.
+The confidentiality of the documentation and archiving of the reports SHOULD be guaranteed.

 The required information SHOULD be entered into the respective documentation systems before the fault is marked as completed and completed.
 The required quality assurance requirements SHOULD be defined in advance with the safety management.